 Here are the specs for those that are interested:

 I was connecting via a Toshiba Satellite L355D Laptop.
 The phone I used was a cordless Panasonic Dect 6.0 Model number KX-TG1311ME.

 Now, down to brass tacks.
 The MJ performed flawlessly!

 To take the test to a more extreme level, I disconnected from my cable internet connection (Cablevision) and dialed in via my wireless modem purchased through Telcel.
 (The actual unit is a Sony Ericsson MD300 USB modem).
 Now the connection via Telcel is always quite a bit weaker, but to my pleasant surprise, the device once again came through, crystal clear.

 So my experience with the magicjack here in Mexico is near perfect, zero problems at all.
 I made five calls this afternoon to the states, all of them near perfect, 98% I’d say since it’s hard to say anything is 100% perfect.
 When I asked the person on the other end how the call quality was, all five people responded well.
 All of them were not aware that there was any difference from a regular phone line, there was no indication of crackling, delay, or echo.

 So yes, I am pleased at how the MJ has performed south of the border.
-If you have experience with it in other countries, please post head over to our reviews page and leave your comments.
+If you have experience with it in other countries, please head over to our reviews section and leave your comments.
 We’d love to hear from you.